vpik009/Image-Colourizer/README.md

 ![Alt text](90_epoch_progress.png)

-Prior to the use of the downloaded images, the images were all resized to 256x256 images.the transformation is performed by 'data_transformer.py' file.
+Prior to the use of the downloaded images, the images were all resized to 256x256 images.
+The transformation is performed by the 'data_transformer.py' file.
 On top of resizing, the 'data_transformer.py' file performs rotational data augmentation.
 (View Regularization section)

 Training is performed on 256x256 images, as such, it is expected that the model would perform best on images with size 256x256.